Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Definitions and preliminaries

-As a consequence of proposition \ref{prop:gauge} we have that the response vector field is not unique, in fact there exist an infinite set of vector fields leading to the same dynamics.
+ALFs have some generic properties derived from the symmetric and degenerate structure of the Laplacian matrix.
+First, notice that since $\bm1\in\ker L$, then for any $h\in \cC^m(\mathbb{R}^n,\mathbb{R})$, $m\geq3$, one has that $L(F(\bm{x})+h(\bm{x})\bm{1})=LF(\bm{x})$, meaning that \emph{ALFs are invariant under response field transformations $F(\bm{x}) \mapsto F(\bm{x}) + h(\bm{x}) \mathbf{1}$}.
+As a consequence, we have that the response vector field is not unique: in fact, there exists an infinite set of vector fields leading to the same dynamics.
 This freedom can be used in practice to choose the \enquote{simplest} response field.
-Such property reminds in some way a gauge freedom \cite{landau2013classical}, where one can choose among a class of response fields $F^{(h)}(\bm{x}) = F(\bm{x}) + h(\bm{x}) \mathbf{1}$ without affecting the evolution equations \eqref{eq:LDN}.
+Such a property reminds in some way of a gauge freedom \cite{landau2013classical}, where one can choose among a class of response fields $F^{(h)}(\bm{x}) = F(\bm{x}) + h(\bm{x}) \mathbf{1}$ without affecting the evolution equation \eqref{eq:LDN}.
+Another important property of ALFs is the existence of a constant of motion.